 That's straight ahead from Washington.

-So, like many of you, I used to suffer from insomnia, no matter what I did.
+So like many of you, I used to suffer from insomnia no matter what I did.

 I just couldn't get a perfect night's sleep.

-Well, then I met Mike Lindell, the inventor of My Pillow.
+Well, then I met Mike Lindell, the inventor of MyPillow.

 He got me fitted for my very own MyPillow, and it's changed my life.

-I fall asleep faster, I stay asleep longer, and now you can too.
+I stay asleep longer, and now you can too.

-Just go to MyPillow.com or call 800-467-1962.
+Just go to mypillow.com or call 800-467-1962.

-Use the promo code Sean to take advantage of Mike's two for one offer.
+Use the promo code Sean to take advantage of Mike's two-for-one offer.

-Now my pillow is made right here in the USA, has a 60-day unconditional money back guarantee, and a 10-year warranty, and by the way, you can even wash it and dry it.
+Now, MyPillow is made right here in the USA, has a 60-day unconditional money-back guarantee and a 10-year warranty.

-Just go to MyPillow.com or call 800-467-1962 promo code Sean to get Mike's special two for one offer.
+Just go to mypillow.com or call 800-467-1962, promo code Sean, to get Mike's special two-for-one offer.

 Donald Trump, Melania Trump now making their way into the motorcade.

-This apparently is a brand new Cadillac that they had put together with I apparently every single bell and whistle you could ever imagine in terms of safety and security for a president, which is terrific news, which I think we need, and especially with with what is happening.
+This apparently is a brand new Cadillac that they had put together with apparently every single bell and whistle you could ever imagine in terms of safety and security for a president, which is terrific news, which I think we need, and especially with what is happening.

-while Donald Trump was getting sworn in, you might want to listen to this little snowflake.
+While Donald Trump was getting sworn in, you might want to listen to this little snowflake.

 Okay.

-My favorite is the girls.
+My favorite is the girl's going.

 I don't know.

-I'm literally about to kill myself that I'm not kidding.
+I'm literally about to fing kill myself, and I'm not kidding.

-You better fix this right now.
+You better fix this shit right now.

-I literally am gonna die.
+I literally am going to die.

 I need an ambulance.